If you need assistance with the application please contact CESL Admissions at email@example.com or 1-520-621-3637.

 The payment can be made with cash, credit card, debit card, or check issued to "The University of Arizona".
 Total payment is $320 and includes:

 - $ 270.00 per course (you can sign up and pay for up to 3 courses)

 - $ 30.00 application fee

 - Early Bird Special: 10% off tuition (total of $ 293) if you apply and pay in full by Monday, February 12th at 5:00 pm (Arizona time) in person or online.

 - UA Affiliate: University of Arizona students, scholars, members of the staff and faculty, as well as their direct relatives, receive 10% off tuition upon presentation of their CatCard the day before the first day of class.

 - Discounts apply to tuition only and may not be combined.

 3. Take placement test:

 All new students, as well as students returning to take part-time classes after more than a year, need to take a Placement Exam before they start classes.
-Students can take the Placement Exam for the Spring I 2018 session on January 10th, Wednesday or 11th , Thursday at 5:00 pm in the CESL lab located in room 210.
+Students can take the Placement Exam for the Spring II 2018 session on March 14th, Wednesday or March 15th , Thursday at 5:00 pm in the CESL lab located in room 210.
 (Map)